KleemoffDeveloper/pathfinder-game-logic/README.md

   messages: [
       {
         role: "system",
         content: `We are playing an adventure game.
+Label the title and the plot.
 Give me 3 choices to progress through the story.
-Make sure to label the title of the story and the main plot of the story.
-Label each choice with [Choice title] and [Choice plot].`, },
+Make each choice a single sentence.`, },
       {
         role: "user",
-        content: "Start the game.",
+        content: `Start the game.`,
       },
   ],
   temperature: 0.8,